wilsonge/Presentations/README.md

-Joomla Day UK 2013
+J and Beyond 2015
 =============
-This presentation was given on Sunday 6th October 2013 at the Joomla Day UK 2013 meetup.
+This presentation was given on Sunday 31st May 2015 at the JAB 2015 meetup on the progress on the new Joomla MVC.
+This session was recorded and can be found at: https://www.youtube.com/user/jandbeyondev/videos

 The presentation was designed in reveal.js with a custom theme.